 I have always loved classic literature more than most new releases.
 There is a soul in good classic literature which you can feel once it draws you in.
 Times were different when these books were written; social norms were not what we now know.
 Classics such as Pride and Prejudice have earned their fandoms (and … Continue reading 4 Obscure Classic Books You Should Read

 Category: French Literature

 The Creators of CARMEN: Prosper Mérimée and Georges Bizet

-Depressed by this cold reception of Carmen, Bizet fell victim to depression.
-It became so crippling that when he died, people speculated he had taken his own life.
-Carmen was the labor of his hard work and tears; any artist could understand the effect of scathing reviews.
+Depressed by the evident failure of Carmen, Georges Bizet fell victim to depression.
+It became so stifling that that, when he died in 1875, people speculated that he had taken his own life after the failure of CARMEN.

 River of Life: THE SEINE by Elaine Sciolino

 Sciolino paints a different perspective of Paris.
 This perspective is from the river, that ancient body of water pulsing through Paris like a vein.
 She has traveled far and wide in search of Seine lore.
 She's learned about the river goddess Sequana and experienced a flood during her time in Paris.

 I blame all of the cartoon adaptations that have popped up over the years.
 These adaptations present children with a softened version of the story, so it is a surprise when one opens the long novel and discovers elements of darkness or sketchy behavior.